cavoirom/nxv/web/content/blog/2021/openbsd-vpn/index.md

 - `-outfile intermediate_ca.crt`: the intermediate certificate signed by Root CA.

-Import the siged certificate to `intermediate_ca.pfx` for storage.
-We need to import the Root CA first, because the keytool only allow us import the valid certificate.
+Import the signed certificate to `intermediate_ca.pfx` for storage.
+We need to import the Root CA first, because the keytool only allow us importing the valid certificate.
 Without the Root CA in keystore, keytool will not trust our self-signed certificates.